-Whether it’s your first time growing marijuana or first time growing a different strain, the flowering phase is the most anticipated part of the whole growing process.
-During the entire duration typically starting from 2-3 week, you may find yourself constantly checking back and forth to your future harvest in hopes and excitement.
+Whether it’s your first time growing marijuana or the first time growing a different strain, the stage of flowering female marijuana is the most anticipated part of the whole growing process.
+During the entire duration typically starting from 2-3 weeks, you may find yourself constantly checking back and forth to your future harvest in hopes and excitement.

 Varies in strain

 Pre flowering generally begins in the 4th week of vegetation.
-Pre flowering can only be spotted by the use of magnifying glasses.
+Pre flowering female marijuana can only be spotted by the use of magnifying glasses.
 At the 4th node down the stem, you should be able to see the tiny pear-shaped node which identifies the female, along with the two tiny pistils.

 Marijuana plants typically respond and grow depending on the amount of light it receives.
 When the light treatment during indoor cultivation includes a dark period of 10-12 hours each day, the plant discontinues its nonsexual growth cycle and starts growing reproductive organs, male and female flowers, which frequently take place on unconnected plants.